“Travel makes one modest, you see what a tiny place you occupy in the world.” ~ Gustave Flaubert.

 I was completely blown away by Kyoto’s magnificent history and how beautifully many attractions have been preserved.
 From 794 through 1868, the Emperor lived in Heian-kyō (Kyoto today) so this was considered Japan’s capital city.
 It’s very humbling to realise during your visit that so much has happened here before you and will continue to happen long after you leave.

-How should I best spend 4 days in Kyoto on a mid range budget?
+How to best spend four days in Kyoto with a mid range budget

 Also, make use of Shinkansen – Japanese Bullet Trains.
 They are the most efficient way to get to and from Kyoto.
 I’ll discuss these in more detail at the conclusion of this Kyoto itinerary.